Places one can go to after death

 Similarly earlier in Matthew 13, Jesus contrasted the ones who are THROWN INTO THE FURNACE OF FIRE with the ones IN THE KINGDOM, as He said: "THEY-WILL-THROW them INTO THE FURNACE (OF) FIRE.
 In-that-place, there will-be the weeping and the grinding (of) teeth.
 Then the righteous (ones) will-shine-forth like the sun IN THE KINGDOM (of) their Father" (Matthew 13:42-43).

-Terms that can be related to the place of fire: "The lake of fire" interchangeable with "the furnace of fire"
+2) E) Terms: "The lake of fire" interchangeable with "the furnace of fire":

 The terms for "THE LAKE (OF) FIRE" (Revelation 20:10) may be interchangeable with the term "THE FURNACE (of) FIRE" (Matthew 13:42).